-Flight into Egypt in Palladino's crèche.
-Photo: Pro Loco Minori.
+Flight to Egypt in Palladino's crèche: Photo: Pro Loco Minori

+However, Minori's most special crèche figures are not made of terracotta, but rather of carved wooden cutouts painted with acrylics by 72-year-old native-son Giacomo Palladino, who taught art and art history for some 30 years in Sondrio in very northern Italy before returning to Minori a little over a decade ago.
+His crèche started as a didactic project for his students and gradually over the years increased in size.
+Now it's usually housed in the Antica Scuderia, a building which dates to 1700 and later was used by King Victor Emanuel III (1869-1947) as his stables when he visited Ravello.
 First displayed in Minori in 2012, today Palladino's crèche depicts the scenes of the Annunciation, the Visitation, the Massacre of the Innocents, the Nativity, the sleeping shepherd Benjamin's Dream, the Adoration of the Magi, and the Flight to Egypt.
-All its some 100 figures, between 50 and 180 cm. in height, are copies of figures in paintings dating from the 1300s to the 1800s.
-Many are from works by Giotto, Botticelli, Raphael, Michelangelo, Caravaggio and the Venetian Renaissance painters; to name a few, his Madonna by Correggio, his San Giuseppe by Murillo, and the Adoration of the Magi by Gentile da Fabriano.
+All its some 100 figures, between 50 and 180 cm in height, are copies of figures in paintings dating from the 1300s to the 1800s.
+Many are from works by Giotto, Botticelli, Raphael, Michelangelo, Caravaggio and the Venetian Renaissance painters; to name a few his Madonna by Correggio, his San Giuseppe by Murillo, and the Adoration of the Magi by Gentile da Fabriano.
 Palladino also painted the backgrounds: landscapes of the Amalfi Coast with the sea, castles, and lemon groves.
-If you can't get to Minori this Christmas, you can still enjoy Palladino's unique masterpiece virtually by clicking on "presepe dipinto di Giacomo Palladino-Pro Loco

-Minori" to watch videos taken over several different years, so each is slightly different because Palladino either moves some of his figures or adds new ones, on YouTube.
-It is truly unique, hopefully before too much longer the crèche will be visitable year-round.
+If you can't get to Minori this Christmas, you can still enjoy Palladino's unique masterpiece vicariously by clicking on presepe dipinto di Giacomo Palladino-Pro Loco Minori to watch videos on YouTube filmed during several different years, so each slightly different because Palladino either moves some of his figures or adds new ones.
+Truly unique, hopefully before too much longer the crèche will be visitable year-round.

-The crèche is not Palladino's only work of art in Minori.
-The other, in the courtyard of the Confraternity of the Holy Sacrament, is a large (20 meters long and 1.3 meters tall) ceramic tile frieze depicting in blue episodes of the traditions of the hooded anonymous "beaters" dressed in long white robes.
-They are male penitents who for centuries have led the Holy Week's processions through town while singing various chants (in 2010 declared an "intangible cultural heritage" by Italy's Ministry of Culture) and flagellating themselves with rough rope cords.
-Although they no longer practice self-flagellation, the Confraternity's battenti still lead Minori's Easter Processions (perhaps a third reason to visit Minori) and the rest of the year devote themselves to helping Minori's less fortunate citizens.
+The crèche is not Palladino's only work-of-art in Minori.
+The other in the courtyard of the Confraternity of the Holy Sacrament is a large (20 meters long and 1.3 meters tall) ceramic tile frieze he designed.
+It depicts in blue episodes of the traditions of the hooded anonymous "beaters" dressed in long white robes.
+They are male penitents who for centuries have led the Holy Week's processions through town while singing various chants (in 2010 declared "intangilble cultural heritage" by Italy's Ministry of Culture) and flagellating themselves with rough rope cords.
+Although they no longer practice self-flagellation, the Confraternity's battenti still lead Minori's Easter Processions (definitely a third reason to visit Minori).
+All the townspeople participate and you're welcome to join in.
+The rest of the year the battenti devote themselves to helping Minori's less fortunate citizens.